Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

 The LHC will continue to provide crucial data especially on the high-energy end.
 Its importance lies also in the different processes used to study TMDs, allowing for tackling questions of factorization and universality.
 So far, the LHC is perceived as a machine for only unpolarized TMD studies.
-Installing polarized targets at the LHC would permit to also enter the domain of polarized TMDs, most notably the Sivers function that is expected to change sign when probed in Drell--Yan vs. semi-inclusive DIS.
+Installing polarized targets at the LHC would permit to also enter the domain of polarized TMDs, most notably the Sivers function that is expected to change sign when probed in DY vs. SIDIS.
 Indeed, such ideas have been put forward~\cite{Hadjidakis:2018ifr} and are extensively pursued within the \hyperlink{https://pbc.web.cern.ch}{Physics Beyond Collider Study Group} at CERN~\cite{Jaeckel:2020dxj}.
 Injecting polarized nucleons into a storage cell internal to the LHC ring in front of the LHCb detector~\cite{Steffens:2015kvp}, similar to what was done for the HERMES experiment at HERA~\cite{HERMES:2004vsf}, is currently the most promising avenue.
-Even the use of unpolarized gases in such fixed-target setup, as already foreseen for the LHC run 3~\cite{Bursche:2018orf}, opens up unique opportunities of studying nucleon TMDs at large scales and very large $x$~\cite{Hadjidakis:2018ifr,QCDWorkingGroup:2019dyv}.
-Dedicated Drell--Yan studies of TMDs are also foreseen by \hyperlink{https://spinquest.fnal.gov}{SpinQuest} at Fermilab or are part of the remaining program at RHIC~\cite{Aschenauer:2016our}.
-All these activities, using lepton-hadron as well as hadron-hadron reactions, will help tremendously to fill the currently existing gap in phase space (see, e.g., fig.~12 of \cite{QCDWorkingGroup:2019dyv}) that seriously limits precision studies of TMD physics.
-Last but not least, extraction of TMD fragmentation functions will crucially profit from the advent of Belle II~\cite{Belle-II:2018jsg}.
-Already its predecessor Belle has provided several unique and complementary TMD measurements of hadron production in $e^+e^-$ annihilation~\cite{Belle:2005dmx,Belle:2008fdv,Belle:2018ttu,Belle:2019nve,Belle:2019ywy}.
-They will profit from the 50 times increase in luminosity, while the latter will at the same time offer new avenues.
+Even the use of unpolarized gases in such fixed-target setup, as already foreseen for the LHC run 3~\cite{Bursche:2018orf}, opens up unique opportunities of studying nucleon TMD PDFs at large scales and very large $x$~\cite{Hadjidakis:2018ifr,QCDWorkingGroup:2019dyv}.
+Dedicated DY studies of TMD PDFs are also foreseen by \hyperlink{https://spinquest.fnal.gov}{SpinQuest} at Fermilab and are part of the remaining program at RHIC~\cite{Aschenauer:2016our}.
+All these activities, using lepton-hadron as well as hadron-hadron reactions, will help tremendously to expand the currently limited kinematic reach of spin-dependent TMD studies (see, e.g., Fig.~12 of \cite{QCDWorkingGroup:2019dyv}).
+Last but not least, extraction of TMD FFs will crucially profit from the advent of Belle II~\cite{Belle-II:2018jsg}, building upon previous unique and complementary TMD measurements in $e^+e^-$ hadroproduction at Belle \cite{Belle:2005dmx,Belle:2008fdv,Belle:2018ttu,Belle:2019nve,Belle:2019ywy}, but with 50 times higher luminosity.